Tech Article

 Our hunger for data has never been stronger than it is now.
 The quest to acquire data for research, knowledge, and understanding is spurring many great advances in sensors and other technologies that allow us to detect and measure things remotely and in automated ways that not so long ago were limited purely to the imagination.

 Lidar is such a technology.
-Lidar allows us to capture information about a site, object or landscape that can be represented in a highly visual way – a point cloud map, 3D mesh or model that we can analyse to understand and estimate various conditions and characteristics of the survey site.
+Lidar allows us to capture information about a site, object or landscape that can be represented in a highly visual way – a point cloud map, 3D mesh or model that we can analyze to understand and estimate various conditions and characteristics of the survey site.
 A point cloud may contain many, many millions of reflected laser points, with each point accurately referenced to absolute position (longitude and latitude coordinates) on the Earth’s surface.
 This mosaic of points can produce a very detailed and accurate digital twin of the survey site.
-Point cloud maps and models will typically apply colour gradients to represent variations in range of the reflected light to the scanner, making human interpretation very intuitive.
+Point cloud maps and models will typically apply color gradients to represent variations in range of the reflected light to the scanner, making human interpretation very intuitive.
 This makes the output of lidar surveying invaluable to clients that, without a readily understandable graphical model, may be otherwise unable to interpret the data.

 Example lidar survey point cloud.
 Image courtesy EyeVi Technologies